Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Storing Box Arts

-To ensure availability, performance, and efficient compression, Crackpipe stores the found box arts on the filesystem under the images directory (by default `/images`).
+To ensure availability, performance, and efficient compression, GameVault stores the found box arts on the filesystem under the images directory (by default `/images`).

-For more information on Crackpipe's image management, refer to [this page](images.md).
+For more information on GameVault's image management, refer to [this page](images.md).

 #### Customizing Storage Path